 User files are the files that are stored on your machine or any other place you have access to.
-In DataGrip, they are available to work with in the Files tool window.
+To work with them in DataGrip, attach the directory that contains them in the Files tool window .

 Attach a directory with SQL files

 To attach a directory, do one of the following: